Gaussian approximation for non-linearity parameter estimation in perturbed random fields on the sphere: Proofs

 This section gathers the proofs of our main results, along with the key auxiliary lemmas and technical estimates that are essential for establishing them. \begin{proof}[Proof of Lemma \ref{lemma:integral}] We begin by applying the following change of variables to the integrand in \eqref{eq:genint}:

-This change of variables is motivated by the idea of scaling all coordinates relative to the largest one, $t$, which serves as a natural normalization factor and which will be considered as the scaling variable.
-This transformation maps the original domain into a subdomain in the unit cube for the new variables.
-Geometrically, this corresponds to analyzing all triangles up to scale, with $t$ and $(u,v)$ describing the relative shape of the triangle.
-Also, by the analytical point of view, this choice aligns well with the structure of the function $\Delta$, since
+where $t$ represents the overall scale and $(u,v)$ describe the normalized shape of the triangle.
+Since $\Delta$ is homogeneous of degree $4$, we have

-Also, this factorization will be extremely helpful in integration, as it separates scale from shape. \\ Under this change of variables, the integrand must be multiplied by the Jacobian $J$ determinant associated with the transformation, which accounts for the change in volume element.
+This factorization is helpful in integration, as it separates scale from shape. \\ Under this change of variables, the integrand must be multiplied by the Jacobian $J$ determinant associated with the transformation, which accounts for the change in volume element.
 The Jacobian $J$ is given by

-and $\text{det}J = t^2$.\\ With regard to the integration domain, observe that the scaling variable $t$ lies in the interval $t\in(r/u,1)$.
-This follows from the constraints $t=x_3<1$, and $x_1=tu>r$, which jointly imply $t>r/u$.
-To determine the corresponding domain for the variables $(u,v)$, begin by noting that both $u$ and $v$ must be strictly less than 1.
-Additionally, since.
-Additionally, since $u>r/t$ and $t<1$, it follows that $u>r$.
-Turning to $v$, we observe that $x_2=vt>x_1=ut$, implying $v>u$.
-Furthermore, applying the triangle inequality in the new coordinate system and dividing by $t$, we obtain the condition

-The first inequality always holds, while the second gives $v>1-u$.
-Thus, combining these constraints, we find: